christineschottmueller/x-marsh/docs/chapter_04/04_running_the_workbench.rst

 	from ema_workbench.em_framework.samplers import FullFactorialSampler
 	from ema_workbench import ema_logging, save_results, load_results

-Run experiments with sampled scenarios
+Run the experiments using full factorial sampling design.
+Thereby ensure that all parameter combinations are represented in the output.

 .. code:: ipython3